 - The US mass market breweries have always produced crappy beer.

-Coors Light has never been a good beer and now that discerning beer drinkers have more choice, the are choosing beer with flavor.
-Go figure.
+Coors Light has never been a good beer and now that discerning beer drinkers have more choice, they are choosing beer with flavor.

-The Difference Between Salt Lake City Brew Pubs vs Breweries
+The Difference Between Salt Lake City Brew Pubs vs Bars vs Breweries

 “He is a wise man who invented beer”